tcr/edit-text/docs/src/x.md

 ./x.rs frontend-watch
 ```

-Building the frontend component may also require that you use build the WASM bundle from `mercutio-client`, which can be generated with this command:
+Building the frontend component may also require that you use build the WASM bundle from `edit-client`, which can be generated with this command:

 ```sh
 ./x.rs wasm-build
 ```

-This will compile the wasm bundle and save it to `mercutio-frontend/src/bindgen`, which will be linked with the frontend code bundle (generated using `frontend-build` or `frontend-watch`).
+This will compile the wasm bundle and save it to `edit-frontend/src/bindgen`, which will be linked with the frontend code bundle (generated using `frontend-build` or `frontend-watch`).

 ## Testing